Serum triglycerides are used to assess cardiovascular risk in patients with elevated cholesterol.

 More information

-Triglycerides are esters of glycerol with 3 molecules of long chain fatty acids.
-They are partly synthesized in the liver and partly derived from diet.
+Triglycerides are esters of glycerol with three long-chain fatty acids.
+They are synthesized partly in the liver and partly from the diet.

 Triglycerides constitute a significant portion (up to 70%) of very low-density lipoproteins (VLDL) and a small portion (<10%) of low-density lipoproteins (LDL) in fasting serum samples.
-Food triglycerides are transported as constituents of chylomicrons through the lymphatic system and the bloodstream to adipose tissue where they are released for storage.
-Triglycerides are also synthesized in the liver from fatty acids, proteins and glucose that are not used for the immediate needs of the body and are then stored in adipose tissue.
-These energy sources can be later recovered and converted to glucose by gluconeogenesis.
+Dietary triglycerides are transported as components of chylomicrons through the lymphatic system and bloodstream to adipose tissue, where they are released for storage.
+Triglycerides are also synthesized in the liver from fatty acids, proteins, and glucose, which are not used for the body's immediate needs and are stored in adipose tissue.
+These energy sources can be recovered later and converted to glucose through gluconeogenesis.

-Elevated plasma triglyceride levels are indicative of metabolic abnormality and, along with elevated cholesterol, are considered a risk factor for atherosclerosis.
-Hypertriglyceridemia may be hereditary or may be associated with biliary obstruction, diabetes mellitus, nephrotic syndrome, renal failure or metabolic disorders associated with endocrine disorders.
-Elevated triglycerides may also be caused by medications (e.g. prednisone).
+Elevated plasma triglyceride levels indicate a metabolic abnormality and, together with elevated cholesterol, are considered a risk factor for the development of atherosclerosis.
+Hypertriglyceridemia may be hereditary or associated with biliary obstruction, diabetes mellitus, nephrotic syndrome, renal failure, or metabolic disorders associated with endocrine diseases.
+Drugs (e.g., prednisone) may also cause elevated triglycerides.

 Possible Interpretations of Pathological Values

-• Increase: Alcoholism, aortic aneurysm, aortitis, arteriosclerosis, diabetes mellitus, diet (rich in carbohydrates, prolonged high fat), familial hypertriglyceridemia, glycogen storage diseases, gout, hypercholesterolemia, hyperlipoproteinemia, hypothyroidism, metabolic syndrome, myocardial infarction, myxoids, nephrotic syndrome, obesity, pancreatitis, pregnancy, kidney failure (chronic), fasting (at onset), anxiety, Tangier disease, von Gierke disease, smoking.
-Medications: Cholestyramine, corticosteroids, estrogens, ethyl alcohol (ethanol), miconazole (intravenous), oral contraceptives, spironolactone
+- Increase: Alcoholism, aortic aneurysm, aortitis, arteriosclerosis, diabetes mellitus, diet (recent high-carbohydrate, prolonged high-fat), familial hypertriglyceridemia, glycogen storage diseases, gout, hypercholesterolemia, hyperlipoproteinemia, hypothyroidism, metabolic syndrome, myocardial infarction, myxedema, nephrotic syndrome, obesity, pancreatitis, pregnancy, renal failure (chronic), fasting (at the onset), stress, Tangier disease, von Gierke disease, smoking.
+Medications: Cholestyramine, corticosteroids, estrogens, ethyl alcohol (ethanol), miconazole (intravenously), oral contraceptives, spironolactone

-• Decrease: Abalitloproteinemia, acanthocytosis, cirrhosis, chronic obstructive pulmonary disease, hyperactive bowel, hyperthyroidism, malabsorption, malnutrition.
-Medications: Ascorbic acid, asparaginase, clofibrate, dextrothyroxine, gemfibrozil, heparin, lobastatin, metformin, niacin, phenformin, pravastatin, sulfonylureas.
-Natural or herbal remedies including Cordyceps sinensis, garlic and soy
+- Decrease: Abetalipoproteinemia, acanthocytosis, cirrhosis, chronic obstructive pulmonary disease, hyperactive bowel, hyperthyroidism, malabsorption, malnutrition.
+Medications: Ascorbic acid, asparaginase, clofibrate, dextrothyroxine, gemfibrozil, heparin, lovastatin, metformin, niacin, phenformin, pravastatin, sulfonylureas.
+Natural or herbal remedies, including Cordyceps sinensis, garlic, and soy

 Important Note